ServiceNow v6 Integration Guide | PagerDuty

 Example incident

-Once the incident is resolved in PagerDuty, it will be resolved in ServiceNow and vice-versa.
-ServiceNow also maintains a log of what activities have taken place within PagerDuty.
+When you resolve the incident in PagerDuty, it resolves in ServiceNow, and vice versa.
+ServiceNow maintains a log of activities that occur within PagerDuty.

 📘